green7ea/blog/README.md

 state.
 The pre-processor works at a string level and replaces the tags in the source file by the result of basic functions based on the state of the compiler.

-The `#include` pre-processor is really simple, it finds the file and replaces the `#include` line with the contents of that file.
+The `#include` pre-processor is probably the most important.
+Luckily, it is really simple: it finds the file and replaces the `#include` line with the contents of that file.

 Where does it find the files?

 - `#include <sum.h>` looks for `sum.h` in a list of include directories,
 - `#include "sum.h"` does the same but looks in the current folder first.

-C and C++ don't actually provide a mechanism for providing a list of include directories, that is up to the compiler which causes a few problems with cross platform development.
-Build tools are usually responsible for providing the compiler with a list of include directories in the correct format.
+C and C++ don't actually define a mechanism for providing the list of include directories, that is up to the compiler.
+This causes many problems with cross platform development which some build tools can solve.

 ## Include Guards

 When you include a header, there is usually a `#ifndef` and `#define` statement at the top of the file and a corresponding `#endif` at the bottom.
 We call this an include guard.
-It is responsible for setting a variable the first time it is run so that including the same file a second time doesn't redefine things that exist and cause the compiler to panic.
+It is responsible for setting a variable the first time it is run so that including the same file a second time doesn't redefine things that already exist and cause the compiler to panic.

 ```